CTP: The CTP Submission and Review Process

 First the college or university’s financial aid office completes an online e-App.
 This is the same form that is used for other program approval requests.

 Below are step-by-step instructions that institutions need to follow when completing the E-App to request Title IV approval of a Comprehensive Transition and Postsecondary program.
-This list is also available for download in the To Learn More section.
+This list is also available for download in Key Related Resources.

 Step-by-step CTP e-App Submission Process